Skip to Content

 Gift number # 5 (Something you want to give)

-The last gift is the gift from the heart from mom and dad.
-It could be something your kids they don’t even know they want.
+The last gift is the gift from the heart from Mom and Dad.
+It could be something your kids don’t even know they want.

 But we put great thought into the gift based on each child.

-Some years we use this 5th gift as a family experience gift.
-For example we bought the kids tickets to Disney on Ice one year.
+Some years, we use this fifth gift as a family experience gift.
+For example, one year, we bought the kids tickets to Disney on Ice.

 Special events and outings make the perfect gift for gift number 5.
-There is nothing better than hearing the stories from our kids of the cool places we have taken them.
+There is nothing better than hearing our kids’ stories of the cool places we have taken them.
 This is the real gift!!
-Present in the moments.
+Be present in the moments.

 Gifts vs presents